-Teaching and Learning Religious Education and Worship This is taught in accordance with the Questful RE syllabus agreed by the Diocesan Board of Education.
+Teaching and Learning Religious Education and Worship This is taught in accordance with the syllabus agreed by the Diocesan Board of Education.
 Our aim is for children to understand the nature of religion, the practice and beliefs of the Church of England and to develop an awareness and appreciation of other religions.
-Christianity is taught for at least 70% of the time, but other world faiths are taught alongside.
+Christianity is taught for two thirds of the time.
+The governors have agreed for Judaism, Hinduism and Islam to be the world religions taught to account for one third of the teaching content.
 Parents do have the right to withdraw children from religious education and collective worship.
 Parents wishing to exercise this option should discuss it with the headteacher.
 Collective worship is a daily act in school and is led by different staff members, the vicar, children and other visitors.
 History and Geography These subjects are taught initially through a series of selected themes based on the local environment and spreading out into studies of the past and of the wider world.
-Other subjects such as art and English are often integrated and educational visits are a feature of this work Music and Art Children have regular opportunities to listen to music, make their own music, sing and play instruments.
+Other subjects such as art and English are often integrated and educational visits are a feature of this work.
+Music and Art Children have regular opportunities to listen to music, make their own music, sing and play instruments.
 Brass lessons are available in school and there are instruments available for the children to learn and practise on.
 Artistic skills are developed through experience of drawing, painting, clay, textiles and printing.
 SHINE LIKE STARS Teaching and Learning Physical Education We strongly believe that a balanced programme of sports is vital to promoting a healthy, active lifestyle and encourage a sense of fair play, sportsmanship and participation.
 The availability of Government sports' funding has enabled the school to provide sports' training from other professional bodies who teach the children a great range of skills across the year.
-We are also active participants in the Macclesfield Small School Sport Partnership and are delighted that we earned the School Games Gold Award for 2023.
-PSCHE and RSE We follow the statutory PSCHE policy, incorporating the teaching of RSE.
-It is the school policy that relationships and sex education should not be taught as a separate subject, but should be incorporated into health education and PSHCE studies.
+We are also active participants in the Macclesfield Small School Sport Partnership and are delighted that we earned the School Games Gold Award for 2022.
+PSCHE and RSE We follow the statutory PSCHE policy, incorporating the teaching of SRE.
+It is the school policy that sex and relationships education should not be taught as a separate subject, but should be incorporated into health education and PSHCE studies.
 Any questions raised by children in the normal course of their education are dealt with in a sensitive and honest manner.
-Please ask if you would like a copy of the RSE Policy.
+Please ask if you would like a copy of the Sex and Relationships Policy.
 Special Needs Wincle School provides carefully structured work for children experiencing difficulties as well as offering challenges to those with specific abilities.
 Children are regularly assessed to monitor their progress and parents are encouraged to discuss their child's achievements and progress on a regular basis.
 The school uses the Cheshire East SEN Toolkit which provides useful support for both school and home.
 If your child has special educational needs, we will discuss with you the provision to be made.
 If your child needs a school focus plan for special educational needs, then you will be informed and involved in the discussions.
 The school will draw on the advice of external support services such as the educational psychologist, school nurse, speech therapists, etc.